Eungyeup Kim, Chenchen Gu*, Vashisth Tiwari*, J. Zico Kolter (*co-second author)

 These “near-perfect” performances seem indicating that models are reliable at first glance, they may instead obscure how genuinely reliable these models are in real-world deployments!
 As an example, in safety-critical settings such as refusing harmful requests, 99.9% vs. 99.999% in millions of queries translates into an order-of-magnitude difference in failures, e.g., 1000 vs. 10 failures.

-Then.. why not just go ahead and evaluate reliability?
+Alright, then why not just go ahead and evaluate reliability?

 💵 Expensive LLM inference bottlenecks reliability evaluation.

-For such rare failures, achieving the tight confidence bounds requires a prohibitively large sample size via Monte Carlo sampling under a uniform distribution P. For instance, to estimate a failure rate of $$p = 10^{-5}$ (equally 99.999% accuracy) with small standard error $\varepsilon$, the binomial estimator $\sqrt{p(1-p)/n}$ requires $n \approx p/\varepsilon^2 = 10^{-5}/(10^{-6})^2=10^7$ when $\varepsilon=10^{-6}$.
+For such rare failures, achieving the tight confidence bounds requires a prohibitively large sample size via Monte Carlo sampling under a uniform distribution $P$.
+For instance, to estimate a failure rate of $p = 10^{-5}$ (equally 99.999% accuracy) with small standard error $\varepsilon$, the binomial estimator $\sqrt{p(1-p)/n}$ requires the same size of $n \approx p/\varepsilon^2 = 10^{-5}/(10^{-6})^2=10^7$ when $\varepsilon=10^{-6}$.

 So the key question becomes:

-Is there any way to estimate it without running millions of model calls?
+How could we estimate it without running millions of model calls?

 💫 Surprisingly, LLM Failures are systematic, not random